Talking to a Family Lawyer

 Timing your appointment

-It is never too early to have an initial consultation.
+It is never too early to have an initial consultation with a family law solicitor.
 It can be helpful for you to learn about likely children or financial settlement options should you go ahead with a planned separation.
-That way you can make informed choices.
-Taking family law legal advice does not commit you to starting children law or financial court proceedings but it does help you work out the best options for you, through having the information you need to make informed decisions.
+That way, you can make informed choices.
+Taking family law legal advice does not commit you to starting children law or financial court proceedings, but it does help you work out the best options for you, through having the information you need about:

 You might also be interested in